abumq/easyloggingpp/README.md

  [![top]
 Goto Top](#table-of-contents)

 ### Extending Library (Logging your own class)
-You can log your own classes by having `std::ofstream& operator<` in your class.
+You can log your own classes by having `std::ostream& operator<<` in your class.
 Note, as long as you are able to use std::cout on your class, you should be good with logging it too.
 A good example of extension is as following;
 ```c++
 friend std::ostream& operator<<(std::ostream& os, const MyClass& c) {
    os << c.getMember1() << " " << c.getMember2();